 Combo Amps for Gigs

 Crafting your signature sound is paramount when you write and perform your own original music.
-Most of the great guitarists throughout history can be identified as easily by their legendary tone they can by the songs they wrote.
+Most of the great guitarists throughout history can be identified as easily by the legendary tone they can by the songs they wrote.

-On the other hand, you may play in a cover band, and you may be called upon to capture many different guitar tones throughout your set list.
+On the other hand, you may play in a cover band, and you may be called upon to capture many different guitar tones throughout your setlist.
 You need a setup that gives you the flexibility to cop many sounds, for many styles of music.

 Once you have all that figured out you have a few more matters to contend with.
 How powerful does your amp need to be?
 How many speakers do you need?
 Does portability matter?
 You have a wide array of options out there, and many amps to choose from.

 This article is intended to help you sort it all out.
 Here you can get some advice on which types of guitar amps are best in different situations, and a few suggestions on what I think are your top choices from the best amp builders out there today.
 As always, be sure to check with the gear companies for the latest specs on their gear before making a decision.

 Let’s get to it!

 For the sake of simplicity, we can sort guitar amps into three basic categories:

 - Solid-state (transistor)